ckormanyos/serial_win32api/README.md

 Using serial_win32api is straightforward.
   - Include the header `serial_win32api.h`.
-  - Ensure that its path is included within the compiler's include paths.
+  - Ensure that its path is included in the compiler's include paths.
   - Use the constructor, and the `send()` and `recv()` functions.

 ```cpp